aleWidom/portfolio-springboot-authentication-jwt/Readme.md

    After registration, use the `/auth/login` endpoint to authenticate with the username and password.
 Upon successful authentication, you'll receive a JWT token.

 3. **Use the JWT token**:
-   To access protected endpoints, include the JWT token in the `Authorization` header as a Bearer token:
+   To access protected endpoints, include the JWT token in the `Authorization` header as a Bearer token.